Deathstroke: Fictional character biography

 Slade Wilson was 16 years old when he enlisted in the United States Army, having lied about his age.
 After participation in the Korean War, he was assigned to Camp Washington where he had been promoted to the rank of major.
 In the early 1960s, he met Captain Adeline Kane, who was tasked with training young soldiers in new fighting techniques in anticipation of brewing troubles taking place in Vietnam.
 Kane was amazed at how skilled Slade was and how quickly he adapted to modern conventions of warfare.
 She immediately fell in love with him and realized that he was without a doubt the most able-bodied combatant that she had ever encountered.
 She offered to privately train Slade in guerrilla warfare.
 In less than a year, Slade mastered every fighting form presented to him and was soon promoted to the rank of lieutenant colonel.
 Six months later, Adeline and he were married and she became pregnant with their first child.
 The war in Vietnam began to escalate and Slade was shipped overseas.
 In the war, his unit massacred a village, an event which sickened him.
 He was also rescued by SAS member Wintergreen, to whom he would later return the favor.

 Chosen for a secret experiment, the Army imbued him with a drug that allowed him to utilize and use up to 90% of his brain's capacity granting him enhanced physical powers and near-mastery control of his body (accelerated healing-factor and heightened senses) in an attempt to create metahuman super-soldiers for the U.S. military.
 Deathstroke became a mercenary soon after the experiment when he defied orders and rescued his friend Wintergreen, who had been sent on a suicide mission by a commanding officer with a grudge.
 However, Slade kept this career secret from his family, even though his wife was an expert military combat instructor.

-A criminal named the Jackal took his younger son Joseph Wilson hostage to force Slade to divulge the name of a client who had hired him as an assassin.
+A criminal named Jackal took his younger son Joseph Wilson hostage to force Slade to divulge the name of a client who had hired him as an assassin.
 Slade refused, claiming it was against his personal honor code.
 He attacked and killed the kidnappers at the rendezvous.
-Unfortunately, Joseph's throat was slashed by one of the criminals before Slade could prevent it, destroying Joseph's vocal cords and rendering him mute.
+Joseph's throat was slashed by one of the criminals before Slade could prevent it, destroying Joseph's vocal cords and rendering him mute.

 After taking Joseph to the hospital, Adeline was enraged at his endangerment of her son and tried to kill Slade by shooting him, but only managed to destroy his right eye.
 Afterwards, his confidence in his physical abilities was such that he made no secret of his impaired vision, marked by his mask which has a black, featureless half covering his lost right eye.
 Without his mask, Slade wears an eye patch to cover his eye.